-One of the many things that contributes to failure in the internet marketing world is the inability to prioritize your tasks on a day to day basis.
-It’s so easy to get distracted or overwhelmed by things that are not important, that many people don’t ever get started.
-The ones that do get started get discouraged because they measure their success based on the wrong things.
+One of the many things that contribute to failure in the internet marketing world is the inability to prioritize your tasks on a day-to-day basis.
+It’s so easy to get distracted or overwhelmed by things that are not important that many people don’t ever get started.
+The ones who get started get discouraged because they measure their success based on the wrong things.
 The solution is to prioritize.

-Focus on the things that will actually bring traffic or revenue, before you do anything else.
+Focus on the things that will bring traffic or revenue before you do anything else.
 Finish the most important tasks first.
-Dedicate 80%-90% of your time to those tasks.
-If you still have time, then you can spend a little time doing the other things.
-For most people starting out in internet marketing, the important things include creating content, writing articles, and getting backlinks.
+Then, dedicate 80%-90% of your time to those tasks.
+If you still have time, you can spend a little time doing the other things.
+For most people starting in internet marketing, the basic stuff includes creating content, writing articles, and getting backlinks.
 The majority of your time should be spent on those tasks.
-As your business grows, adjust accordingly.
+Then, as your business grows, adjust accordingly.